 - Improve the Department’s ability to provide proper documentation of property and events

-MWCC campus police force includes a Chief of Police and Public Safety, a Lieutenant, 4 full-time armed police officers, 2 unarmed institutional security officers, and one part-time security officer.
+Currently, the MWCC police staff includes a Chief of Police and Public Safety, a Lieutenant, 4 full-time armed police officers, 2 unarmed institutional security officers, and one part-time security officer.
 They are assigned to various shifts on the Gardner and Leominster campuses.
-Officers patrol the Gardner campus by foot, and cruiser 24 hours a day, 365 days a year.
-Officers respond to emergency and non-emergency calls for service.
-For information on the Leominster Campus and the Devens Campus coverage see the Parking and Safety Information Brochure.
+Officers patrol the Gardner campus by foot and cruiser 24 hours a day, 365 days a year.
+Officer’s response to emergency and non-emergency calls.
+For more information on the Gardner and Leominster Campus coverage see the Parking and Safety Information Brochure.